Guidance, Dockets, Laws, and Regulations

-- The Federal Food, Drug, and Cosmetic Act (FD&C Act) is a federal law enacted by Congress.
-It and other federal laws (such as the Family Smoking Prevention and Tobacco Control Act) establish the legal framework within which FDA operates.
+- Laws: The Federal Food, Drug, and Cosmetic Act (FD&C Act) is a law enacted by Congress.
+It was amended by the Family Smoking Prevention and Tobacco Control Act (Tobacco Control Act) in 2009.

 What is a draft guidance document?